 I’d been to House on the Rock, located in Spring Green, Wisconsin, several times as a child.
 I recall taking spontaneous trips out to the odd tourist attraction with my family and a visit to the magical retreat was always met with enthusiasm.
-I hadn’t been back since my early twenties so when the opportunity to visit the House on the Rock (with my father) presented itself recently, I was delighted.
+I hadn’t been back since my early twenties, so when the opportunity to visit the House on the Rock (with my father) presented itself recently, I was delighted.

 For those readers who aren’t aware of what this unique structure really is, here’s a little history.

 Located in southern Wisconsin’s Wyoming Valley, House on the Rock opened in 1959.
-The house originated as a Japanese-style home perched a top a pinnacle called “Deer Shelter Rock,” which overlooks the valley.
+The house originated as a Japanese-style home perched on top of a pinnacle called “Deer Shelter Rock,” which overlooks the valley.
 Architect Alex Jordan Jr. created the whimsical home, which features the 3,264 window Infinity Room, complete with a cantilevered structure that extends 218 feet across and 156 feet above the valley below.

 If you’ve never explored House on the Rock, it’s difficult to describe it through words.
 But I’ll try my best.